Eighth Amendment: Prohibits Excessive Bail and Cruel and Unusual Punishment

 Wilkerson v.
 Utah ruled that death by firing squad is not considered cruel and unusual punishment.

 Lockyer v.
-Andrade upheld the Court’s decision that a sentence of 50 years to life with the possibility of parole under California’s three strike law is permissible
+Andrade upheld the Court’s decision that a sentence of 50 years to life with the possibility of parole under California’s three-strikes law is permissible

 State Timeline for Ratification of the Bill of Rights